What happened that day?

 Image: The Rangatira

-New Zealand Steel's mill at Glenbrook, south of Auckland, began producing a range of iron and steel products for both the domestic and export markets.
-Ironsand (from the nearby Waikato North Head mine) and coal is today used to produce about 650,000 tonnes of steel a year.
+Iron and steel from local ironsand (titanomagnetite) is produced for the first time at New Zealand Steel's mill at Glenbrook, south of Auckland.
+Today ironsand (from the nearby Waikato North Head mine) and coal is used to produce about 650,000 tonnes of steel a year.

 The 'black sands' of the west coast of New Zealand's North Island had been noted by James Cook in 1769.
 These ironsand (titanomagnetite) deposits have long been recognised as a rich reserve of metal ore.
 The ironsand is the product of rocks that originated from volcanic activity in the Taranaki area 2.5 million years ago.
-These rocks have been broken down over time and the resultant heavy, dark sands were carried by ocean currents and deposited on beaches along the west coast.
 In some places the ironsand deposits have formed dunes up to 90 metres high.

-The mill has been involved in pioneering innovative new techniques in the production of iron and steel.
+The development of pioneering innovative new techniques in the production of iron and steel.
 It has also endured a number of changes as a result of passing from public to private ownership.
 The constant through all of these changes has been the rich 'black sands' of the North Island, which continue to fuel steelmaking at Glenbrook.